 Luqa airport is the only airport in Malta.
 It's located about 12 kilometers southwest from St Julian's.
 Bus lines X2 and the newer and faster line TD2 take you from Malta Airport to St Julian's (San Giljan).

 The TD2 line takes only 25 minutes to St Julian's, whereas the X2 line takes around 80 minutes; take the direct line if you can.
 A journey planner can be found here.

 Fixed taxi prices from the airport can be found here.
 An administrative fee of a few euros could be added to the price.
-Taxify works in Malta, and it's cheaper than the airport taxi.
+Bolt works in Malta, and it's cheaper than the airport taxi.

 Text and images: Jussi Ryynänen